Crumb Top Baking

 Up-close view of apple and banana toast with pumpkin spice granola sprinkled on top.

-Ways to enjoy this Pumpkin Spice Granola:
+Ways to enjoy this granola

 • Eat it just like cereal.
 Add some to a bowl with nut or dairy milk and you've got yourself a filling snack or breakfast.